 Pass the Portrait

-Pass the Portrait will be launched at the 2021 UNIfy Festival with the final exhibition being presented at UNIfy 2022.
+During UNIfy 2021, we launched Pass the Portrait and the final exhibition will be presented at UNIfy 2022.

 The idea for Pass the Portrait was submitted through our community consultation by Mark Dolby who is the Director of STORY Film and Photography.